-2021 2020
+2022 2021

-Cash ('£000) 2,143 685
+Cash ('£000) 1,894 2,143

-Share price (pence) 70.50 10.75
+Share price (pence) 17.75 70.50

-Income ('£000) 269 447
+Income ('£000) 186 269

+Value of investments 4,716 614

 Principal Risks and Uncertainties

 Through its operations the Group is exposed to a number of risks.
 The Group's risk management objectives and policies are described in the Corporate Governance Statement.
 Braveheart is monitoring closely the rapid development of events in relation to the COVID-19 pandemic and all necessary steps have been taken to maintain the integrity of the Company's assets and the health and well-being of our employees.